eProsima/Fast-DDS-docs/docs/genuse.rst

 The following IDL enumeration: ::

     enum Enumeration
     {
         RED,
         GREEN,
         BLUE
     };

 Would be converted to: ::

     enum Enumeration : uint32_t
     {
         RED,
         GREEN,
         BLUE
     };

 Keyed Types
 ^^^^^^^^^^^

-In order to use keyed topics the user should define some key members inside the structure.
+In order to use keyed topics, the user should define some key members inside the structure.
 This is achieved by writing “@Key” before the members of the structure you want to use as keys.
 For example in the following IDL file the *id* and *type* field would be the keys: ::

     struct MyType
     {
         @Key long id;
         @Key string type;
         long positionX;
         long positionY;
     };

 *fastrtpsgen* automatically detects these tags and correctly generates the serialization methods for the key generation function in TopicDataType (getKey).
 This function will obtain the 128-bit MD5 digest of the big-endian serialization of the Key Members.